 We’ll also put you in touch with other Climate Action groups and send you useful tips, tools and resources.

 A great thing that your group can do is to ask your council to adopt a climate action plan.
 Many councils have recognised that we have a climate emergency but don’t know what fixing it looks like – these climate action plans can help.

 If enough councils agree to them, we can put pressure on the government to take urgent action.

 And don’t worry, we’ve got a template Local Climate Action Plan to help guide you.

 Create local solutions to climate breakdown

-There are 6 main areas that require change – transport, power, buildings, agriculture, infrastructure and international justice.
+6 main areas that require change – transport, power, buildings, agriculture, infrastructure and international justice.
 It’s up to your group which of these feels like something you can improve where you live.

 Pick something you’re passionate about and might appeal to your community – whether that’s planting trees, setting up a community energy scheme, or organising a walking school bus.